ibm-cloud-docs/dns/filter-view-existing-domains.md

 {: help}
 {: support}

-A list of all active domains associated with the account is displayed on the **Domains** page.
-For accounts with multiple domains, the view may be filtered to view and interact with selected domains.
+A list of all active domains that are associated with the account is displayed on the **Domains** page.
+For accounts with multiple domains, the view can be filtered to view and interact with selected domains.
 {: shortdesc}

 Follow these steps to filter the view of existing domains.